Jahed/ChatIO/README.md

 # Then move focus to the window you want to control (e.g. an emulator).
 ```

-> If you're using your personal computer, I suggest running it within a virtual machine using a VM
+> If you're using your personal computer, I suggest running it within a virtual machine such as
-  (such as [VirtualBox](https://www.virtualbox.org/)) so that inputs aren't triggered directly on your machine.
+  [VirtualBox](https://www.virtualbox.org/)) so that inputs aren't triggered directly on your machine.

 ## Building